Jean-Pierre Chevènement: Citizen and Republican Movement

 Finally, the Republican Pole split and Chevènement created the Citizen and Republican Movement (Mouvement républicain et citoyen or MRC), which described itself as a left-wing party.
 He reconciled with the PS when, after raising the possibility of a new presidential candidacy, he renounced this to support Ségolène Royal's candidacy in the 2007 presidential election.
 In spite of the PS support, he failed to retake his parliamentary seat at the 2007 legislative election.
 He announced that he would not stand as a candidate for another term as Mayor of Belfort.

 In 2004 he established the Foundation "Res Publica", which aims to promote the 'republican model' (le modèle républicain) and to define a long-term political vision.
 Chevènement states, however, that Res Publica is not a political party.

-In the Senate election held on 21 September 2008, Chevènement was elected as a Senator from the Territory of Belfort, defeating his opponent, Socialist candidate Yves Ackerman.
+In the Senate election held on 21 September 2008, Chevènement was elected as a Senator from the Territoire de Belfort, defeating his opponent, Socialist candidate Yves Ackerman.
 In June 2014, he announced that he will not stand at the 2014 Senate election.

 He tried to be candidate for the presidential election of 2012.

 Political profile

-Jean-Pierre Chevènement is a souverainist and patriotic left-wing politician, a kind of left-wing gaullist.
-In consequences, he is opposed to European federalism because of a possible disappearance of nations and the creation of a non-democratic construction led by non-elected technocrats.
+Jean-Pierre Chevènement is a souverainist and patriotic left-wing politician, a kind of left-wing Gaullist.
+In consequence, he is opposed to European federalism because of a possible disappearance of nations and the creation of a non-democratic construction led by non-elected technocrats.
 He calls for a transformation of the single currency (Euro) into a common currency, allowing countries to adapt and control their economies, but also allowing EU to have a single voice in the world.
-Indeed, he has criticized the bad influence of a strong currency on other countries of Europe such as Greece, Italy, Spain and Portugal.
+He has criticized the effect the single currency has had on the economies of other European countries such as Greece, Italy, Spain and Portugal.

 In office he defended the "French status" in NATO: i.e. outside the integrated military command.
 He opposed rejoining it in 2009.

 He defends a strict separation of church and state in addition to his vision of a harmonious nation-state, being against communitarianism and for cultural assimilation.